-We have broad discretion in the use of our cash, including the net proceeds from the IPO, and may not use them effectively.
+We have broad discretion in the use of our cash and may not use them effectively.

-Our management will have broad discretion in the application of our cash, including the net proceeds from the IPO, and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our Common Stock.
+Our management will have broad discretion in the application of our cash and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our Common Stock.
 The failure by our management to apply these funds effectively could result in financial losses that could have a material adverse effect on our business, cause the price of our Common Stock to decline and delay the development of CC8464, CT2000 and any other new compounds that we may develop.
-Pending their use, we may invest our cash, including the net proceeds from the IPO, in a manner that does not produce income or that loses value.
+Pending their use, we may invest our cash in a manner that does not produce income or that loses value.

-Raising additional capital may cause dilution to our existing stockholders, restrict our operations or require us to relinquish rights to our technologies, CC8464 or CT2000.
+Raising additional capital may cause dilution to our existing stockholders, restrict our operations or require us to relinquish rights to our technologies, CC8464, CT2000 and CT3000.

-We may seek additional capital through a combination of draw-downs under our proposed ELOC, public and private equity offerings, debt financings, collaborations and licensing arrangements.
+We may seek additional capital through a combination of draw-downs under the CEF Purchase Agreement, public and private equity offerings, debt financings, collaborations and licensing arrangements.
 To the extent that we raise additional capital through the sale of equity or debt securities, your ownership interest will be diluted, and the terms may include liquidation or other preferences that adversely affect your rights as a stockholder.
 The incurrence of indebtedness would result in increased fixed payment obligations and could involve restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
-If we raise additional funds through strategic partnerships and alliances and licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, CC8464 or CT2000 or grant licenses on terms unfavorable to us.
+If we raise additional funds through strategic partnerships and alliances and licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, CC8464, CT2000 and CT3000 or grant licenses on terms unfavorable to us